 GRCB SUMMER VOLUNTEER OPPORTUNITIES

-Get involved with GRCB by becoming a strong, positive mentor.
+Get involved with GRCB by becoming a strong, positive mentor this summer!
 We offer a variety of positions for both musical and non-musical volunteers.

-Check out the position descriptions below to learn more about volunteer opportunities at GRCB summer sessions.
+Check out the position descriptions below to learn more about future volunteer opportunities at GRCB summer sessions.

 No Musical Experience Necessary!
 This position is our equivalent to a counselor, and is one of the most rewarding jobs for volunteers at GRCB.
 You will serve as a positive mentor for your assigned band of youth with a Band Coach.
 During the day you must make sure they are where they need to be at all times and attend the end of day staff meeting each day.
 Band Managers with musical experience may also assist coaches in helping youth with their instruments throughout the day and during band practice.
 This position may be combined with support crew for a full day of volunteering!
 (Time Commitment: Monday 7:30am-6:00pm, Tuesday-Friday 11:30am-6:00pm, Saturday Showcase)